What is LDPE Plastic?

 These products are then ground into flakes, cleaned to remove any impurities, and then melted.
 The plastic then hardens into pellets – a form that makes it easy to store and transport – before being melted again when they come to be reused.

-Origin is an industry leader in pharmaceutical packaging – offering a range of LDPE bottles designed to safely store a range of healthcare and medical products including liquids, powders and tablets.
+Origin is an industry leader in pharmaceutical packaging, offering a range of LDPE bottles designed to safely store a range of healthcare and medical products, including liquids, powders and tablets.
+If you’d like to find out more about the different types of plastics and about pharmaceutical packaging in further depth, you can find more useful articles on our pharma packaging blog.

 To find out how we can work with you to develop bespoke packaging solutions, chat with our expert team today.